-- Bonds include U.S. government and agency securities, state and agency municipal securities, city and county municipal securities, and corporate debt securities, with a maturity of greater than one year at the time of purchase; - Certain debt investments categorized as available-for-sale or held-to-maturity under GAAP are presented at the lower of book/adjusted carrying value or fair value in accordance with the NAIC designations in the statutory basis financial statements, whereas under GAAP, these investments are shown at fair value or book/adjusted carrying value, respectively;

-- Cash, cash equivalents, and short-term investments in the statutory basis financial statements represent cash balances and investments with original maturities of one year or less from the time of acquisition, whereas under GAAP, the corresponding caption of cash, cash equivalents, and short-term investments includes cash balances and investments that will mature in one year or less from the balance sheet date; - Outstanding checks are required to be netted against cash balances or presented as cash overdrafts if in excess of cash balances in the statutory basis statements of admitted assets, liabilities, and capital and surplus as opposed to being presented as other liabilities under GAAP; - Cash equivalents include money-market funds and U.S. treasury bills.
-Cash equivalents have original maturity dates of three months or less from the date of acquisition.
-Effective June 2020, cash equivalents also consist of the Company's share of a qualified cash pool sponsored and administered by UHS.
-The investment pool consists principally of investments with original maturities of less than one year, with the average life of the individual investments being less than 60 days.
-The Company's share of the pool represents an undivided ownership interest in the pool and is immediately convertible to cash at no cost or penalty.
-The participants within the pool have an individual fund number to track those investments owned by the Company.
-In addition, the Company is listed as a participant in the executed custodial agreement between UHS and the custodian whereby the Company's share in the investment pool is segregated and separately maintained.
-The pool is primarily invested in government obligations, commercial paper, certificates of deposit, and short-term agency notes and is recorded at cost or book/adjusted carrying value depending on the composition of the underlying securities.
+- Bonds include U.S. government and agency securities, state and agency municipal securities, city and county municipal securities, and corporate debt securities with a maturity of greater than one year at the time of purchase; - Cash equivalents include securities that have original maturity dates of three months or less from the date of acquisition.
+Cash equivalents also consist of the Company's share of a qualified cash pool sponsored and administered by UHS.
+The investment pool is recorded at cost or book/adjusted carrying value depending on the composition of the underlying securities.
 Interest income from the pool accrues daily to participating members based upon ownership percentage.
-Prior to June 2020, the investment pool was reported in short-term investments (see Note 1 Recently Issued Accounting Standards).
 Cash equivalents, excluding money-market funds, are reported at cost or book/adjusted carrying value depending on the nature of the underlying security, which approximates fair value.
-Money-market funds are reported at fair value or net asset value ("NAV") as a practical expedient; - Short-term investments include corporate debt securities.
-Short-term investments have a maturity of greater than three months but less than one year at the time of purchase.
-Prior to June 2020, short-term investments also included the Company's share of an investment pool sponsored and administered by UHS (see Note 1 Recently Issued Accounting Standards); - Realized capital gains and losses on sales of investments are calculated based upon specific identification of the investments sold.
-These gains and losses are reported as net realized capital (losses) gains less capital gains (benefit) tax ("net realized capital gains (losses) less taxes"); - The Company continually monitors the difference between amortized cost and estimated fair value of its investments.
-If any of the Company's investments experience a decline in value that the Company has determined is other-than-temporary, or if the Company has determined it will sell a security that is in an impaired status, the Company will record a realized loss in net realized capital (losses) gains less taxes in the statutory basis statements of operations.
+Money-market funds are reported at fair value or net asset value ("NAV") as a practical expedient; - Realized capital gains and losses on sales of investments are calculated based upon specific identification of the investments sold.
+These gains and losses are reported as net realized capital gains (losses) less capital gains tax (benefit) ("net realized capital gains (losses) less taxes in the financial statements;

+- The Company continually monitors the difference between amortized cost and estimated fair value of its investments.
+If any of the Company's investments experience a decline in value that the Company has determined is other-than-temporary, or if the Company has determined it will sell a security that is in an impaired status, the Company will record a realized loss in net realized capital gains (losses) less taxes in the financial statements.
 The new cost basis is not changed for subsequent recoveries in fair value.
-The prospective adjustment method is utilized for loan-backed securities for periods subsequent to the loss recognition.
-The Company recognized an other-than-temporary impairments ("OTTI") of \$28,135 and \$0 for the years ended December 31, 2020 and 2019, respectively; - The NAIC SAP requires the following captions to be taken into consideration in the reconciliation of the statutory basis statements of cash flows: cash, cash equivalents, and short-term investments, which can include restricted cash reserves, with original maturities of one year or less from the time of acquisition, whereas under GAAP, pursuant to Accounting Standards Update 2016-18, Statement of Cash Flows, Restricted Cash, the statements of cash flows reconcile the corresponding captions of cash, cash equivalents and restricted cash with maturities of three months or less.
-Short-term investments with a final maturity of one year or less from the balance sheet date are not included in the reconciliation of GAAP cash flows.
-In addition, there are classification differences within the presentation of the cash flow categories between GAAP and NAIC SAP.
-The statutory basis statements of cash flows are prepared in accordance with the NAIC Annual Statement Instructions;
+The prospective adjustment method is utilized for loan-backed securities for periods subsequent to the loss recognition (see Note 5).;